IBM/build-blockchain-insurance-app/README.md

 ![Customer Shopping](images/Picture1.png)

 You can see the three products offered by the shop(s) now.
 In addition, you have insurance contracts available for them.
 In our scenario, you are an outdoor sport enthusiast who wants to buy a new Bike.
-Therefore, you’ll klick on the Bike Shop section.
+Therefore, you’ll click on the Bike Shop section.

 ![Shopping](images/Picture2.png)